bochaco/safe_thing/README.md

     // Let's create an instance of SAFEthing for this device.
     // We already provide the two callback functions to be called
-    // for subcriptions notifications and action requests respectively. let mut safe_thing =
+    // for subscriptions notifications and action requests respectively. let mut safe_thing =
         SAFEthing::new(&id, auth_uri, &subscriptions_notif, &action_request_notif).unwrap();